hollywoodiownu/Kernel-Level-Transparency-Act-KLTA/README.md

 </table>

 ***
+***
 *Maintained under the authority of Colton "Hollywoodiownu" Harris.
-For official inquiries regarding compliance integration, corporate legal standardization frameworks, or public policy submissions, review the public distribution repository records.*
+For official inquiries regarding compliance integration, corporate legal standardization frameworks, or public policy submissions, review the public distribution repository records.
+Please note: The Kernel-Level Transparency Act (KLTA) is currently a public legislative proposal and consumer-rights initiative; it is not a mandated state or federal law.*